CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 - IF and FOR together!

 Using conditionals and for loops together makes your code very powerful.
-Let's take our fake genome we made in the random module example above and randomly select 100 random-length subsequences from it.

-Print 25-bp kmers from a randomly generated sequence
 {% highlight python %}
+# Print 25-bp kmers from a randomly generated sequence
+# (a kmer is an overlapping segment of a DNA sequence)
 import random
 >>> dna='AGCT'
 >>> random.choice(dna)